01Start Your Search Early

 Check with your Career Services Office at your college to identify career and/or internship fairs occurring during winter break.
 Top employers attend career fairs to recruit, screen, and hire talented interns and employees.

-Be prepared to give a 60-second introduction that describes your skills, interests, experience, and motivation to the employer.
-Be sure to follow up with any recruiters you speak with at the fair.
+Be prepared to give a 60-second introduction that describes how you can be of value to an employer.
+Be sure to follow up with any recruiters you meet at a fair.

 Telephone or visit employers in your geographic and/or career areas of interest and inquire about summer jobs/internships.
-Be prepared to give a 60-second promo regarding your skills, strengths, and motivation for working for them.
+Again, be prepared to give a 60-second introduction that sells skills and explains how you can be of value.

 Focus on summer jobs available and, if interested, consider camp or resort opportunities to gain additional interpersonal and communication skills.
-Temp agencies also provide information about the employment needs of local employers.
-Be sure to follow up with employers whenever possible to arrange an in-person or telephone interview
+Temp agencies also provide information on the employment needs of local employers.
+Be sure to follow up with employers whenever possible to arrange an in-person or telephone interview.

 07Become an Entrepreneur

 Do you have special skills or a way of meeting a market need?
-I recently spoke with a college student who made over $2500 a week selling ice cream from a truck he rented for the summer.
+I once spoke with a college student who made over $2,500 a week selling ice cream from a truck he rented for the summer.
 He was so pleasantly shocked by the success of his venture that he planned an extended trip throughout Europe.

 08Gain Experience as a New Graduate or Career Changer

-New graduates and career changers can also do internships to gain perspective on new career fields and develop new knowledge and skills.
+New graduates and those experiencing career change can also try internships to gain perspective on new career fields and develop new knowledge and skills.
 Internships can be the bridge between an unsatisfying career and a potentially new and exciting venture.
 You can use internship and job search databases to identify organizations that meet your criteria.

 8 Ways to Find an Internship

-Finding an internship can best be accomplished by using several different strategies.
-Networking, attending career fairs, looking for internship listings online as well as identifying potential employers through classified ads, the local Chambers of Commerce or phone book are ways to begin conducting your internship search.
-Finding an internship requires some research and planning for finding the right internship opportunities but the results are definitely worth the effort.
+You stand the best chance of finding the perfect internship if you employ several different strategies.
+Networking, attending career fairs, looking for internship listings online, and identifying potential employers through classified ads, the local Chamber of Commerce, or by searching online are all ways to begin conducting your internship search.
+Finding an internship requires time and planning, but the results are definitely worth the effort.
+Here are some recommendations for those seeking a successful internship.